ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 # Demonstrating Event Streams from A to Z

+!!!
+Warning
+    This exercise is not a step by step lab, but more an explanation of all the concepts and components involved in an event-driven solution with Event Streams.
+We have provided scripts that can be leveraged (see the table of content on the right to get scripts) to demonstrate and talk about those items in front of your prospect.

 A typical demonstration script will include at least the following subjects (See right navigation bar to go to a specific sections):

 * Review Event Streams Components